 Ben OppenheimNon-Resident Fellow

-Ben Oppenheim is a Fellow (non-resident) at CIC.
+Ben Oppenheim is a Non-Resident Fellow at New York University’s Center on International Cooperation (CIC).
 His research spans a diverse set of topics, including fragile states, transnational threats (including pandemic disease risks and terrorism), and the strategic coherence and effectiveness of international assistance in fragile and conflict-affected areas.